nftstorage/nft.storage/packages/website/pages/docs/client/generated.md

 In addition to using the standard request libraries for your language, you can use client libraries generated from the [OpenAPI](https://www.openapis.org/) schema that describes the API.

+Please note that the generated clients are limited to uploads of 100 Mib per request.
+It's possible to recreate the behavior of the [JavaScript client][reference-js-client] and upload files of up to 31 Gib by first encoding your data into a Content Archive (CAR) and splitting the CAR into chunks of less than 100 Mib.
+Once all of the CAR chunks are uploaded, the complete file will be available for retrieval.
+See the [guide to CAR files][concepts-car] for more details on creating and splitting CARs.

 Generated clients are available for the following languages:

 - [Go](https://github.com/nftstorage/go-client)